General Degree Requirements

-Dissertation Each student is required to write a dissertation on a topic approved by the committee.
-Students sign up for DISS 799 for a total of 10 dissertation hours.
+Each student is required to write a dissertation on a topic approved by the committee.
+Students sign up for three hours of DISS 799 each semester (except summer) for a total of 10 dissertation hours.

-The student submits the following to the Department of Educational Leadership: A professional portfolio consisting of the following items:
+The student submits a professional portfolio consisting of the following to the Department of Educational Leadership:

 When admission materials have been received, the Department of Educational Leadership reviews and evaluates all application materials.
 As part of the evaluation, the applicant may be invited to campus for a personal interview.
 Following the evaluation, the Department makes a recommendation to the Dean of Teachers College and the Dean of the Graduate School, who make the final decision and notify the candidate.